FedericoDiMarzo/GravityDrumMachine/README.md

      *Motion modulation*

     * Behaviours can be automatized following **gravity-motion equations patterns**, resulting in complex exponential behaviours.
-There will be a damped behaviour in colliding balls, which go subject also to a friction force.
-Non-colliding balls will not be subject to friction (having so periodic motion when orbiting).
+There will be a damped behaviour in colliding balls, which will go subject also to a friction force.
+Non-colliding balls will not be subject to friction.

      *Double view*

     * There are two views in this drum machine, the first called **Galaxy view** which has a standard -*sequencer fashioned*- architecture.
 Inside the
     **Galaxy view** there will be one or more systems (*e.g. three for a 3/4 galaxy, one for every step of the sequence*), and all of them will be accessible via the **System view**.
 Inside the **System view** gravity motion happens.
-Systems get triggered, starting and ending their sounds and motions, by the **metronome**.
+Systems get triggered, starting and ending their sound and motion, by the **metronome**.

     *Dynamic forces*